JayboBaker/pyf/content/pages/services.md

   title: Our Services
 slug: services
 title: Our Services
+subtitle: >-
-subtitle: We offer a wide range of services and are always happy to provide estimates
+  We offer a wide range of services and are always happy to provide a no obligation quote.
 featuredImage: /img/beautifully-varnished-wood-sailboat-1024x764.jpg
 section1: >-
   ##